- 5 shares

 - Find consulting gigs or interim work, or set up a consulting firm and take on relevant assignments.

-- Volunteer at charities, schools, hospitals, civic groups, etc. Even though you probably won’t be paid, this kind of work definitely counts as professional experience.
+- Volunteer at charities, schools, hospitals, civic groups, etc. Even though you may not be paid, this kind of work definitely counts as professional experience.

 4. Should I have a biography to supplement my resume?
 How do I use a biography?

-What a career brand biography does better than a resume:
+What a biography does better than a resume:

 - Showcase your leadership and management acumen through softer skills and “good fit” attributes, and link them to your value proposition.